esuomi/git-revisions/docs/lookups.md

  - `:git/ahead?` Is current HEAD ahead of its upstream
  - `:git/ahead` How many commits ahead the current HEAD is
  - `:git/branch` Name of current branch
+ - `:git/commits` Commit count to current HEAD

 ## Common Constants (`:constants/*`)

 Mechanism for piggybacking constant values from build to the revision resolution process.
-See [Common constants](#common-constants-constants)

 ## Calendar versioning schemes (`:calver/*`)